You can import tax slip adjustments. You can also import external employees and create their tax slips using Avanti.

 Be sure to extract employee data before importing the adjustments.
 If you extract or re-extract after you’ve imported your tax slips, it will overwrite your imported information, and you’ll need to import them again.

-To import employees who do not have an Employee Profile in Avanti, go to the How To Import Employees for Tax Slip Creation section below.
+To import employees without an Employee Profile in Avanti, go to the How To Import Employees for Tax Slip Creation section below.

-Do you already know how to import tax slips and are just looking for the import the file formats?
+Do you already know how to import tax slips and are just looking for the import file format?
 Go to Tax Slip Import File Format for more information.

 If you don’t need to import employee tax slip information, skip to the next step in the tax slip checklist, Review, Modify, and Add Employee Tax Slips.